Guangdong–Hong Kong–Macao Greater Bay Area: Economy

-The Greater Bay Area is a critical export hub, accounting for 37% of China's exports.
-This is due to the large airports and railway stations connected by a modern transportation system.
-GBA hosts three of the world's top ten container ports and five international airports (Hong Kong International Airport, Guangzhou Baiyun International Airport, Shenzhen Bao'an International Airport, Macau International Airport and Zhuhai Jinwan Airport).
+The Greater Bay Area is a critical export hub, accounting for 37% of China's exports, driven by the large airports and railway stations of a well-connected transportation system.
+GBA hosts three of the world's top ten container ports and five international airports in Hong Kong, Guangzhou, Shenzhen, Macau and Zhuhai.
 These airports account for an air freight traffic bigger than San Francisco, New York, and Tokyo combined.

 The GBA is an economic powerhouse.
-Its combined regional GDP reached US$1,641.97 billion in 2018, equivalent to 12 per cent of mainland China's GDP.
+Its combined regional GDP was RMB¥13 trillion (US$1.8 trillion) in 2022, which is equivalent to over 10 percent of GDP for all of China.
 If the GBA were its own country, it would rank as the 12th biggest economy globally (almost equal to South Korea's and bigger than Australia's economy).
 GDP growth of GBA was 4.4 per cent in 2019, and GDP is expected to reach US$4 trillion by 2030, which would lead the GBA's GDP to overtake that of Germany in 2019.

+The GBA maintains a strong industrial base that underpins its economic development.
+Its economy is driven by a range of traditional and advanced manufacturing sectors, including wood and plastics processing, textiles, electronics, food production, construction, automotive and aerospace industries, medical technology, and information technology, including software and hardware development.
+The Outline Development Plan aims to establish industrial clusters focused on advanced equipment manufacturing in Zhuhai and Foshan, and high-end manufacturing in Shenzhen and Dongguan, building on the region's existing manufacturing base.

-The region has a diverse economic outlook with industrial development zones in all eleven cities covering emerging industries, R&D and high-end sectors.
-Among the emerging industries, the Internet of Things (IoT), Artificial Intelligence, hydrogen technologies, new mobility, and cleantech are most prominent.
-Another rapidly growing economic area in the GBA is healthcare.
+The region has a diverse economic outlook with industrial development zones in all eleven cities, covering emerging industries, R&D and high-end sectors, notably the Internet of Things (IoT), artificial intelligence, hydrogen technologies, new mobility, and cleantech.
+Healthcare is another rapidly growing sector in the Greater Bay Area.
 The Guangzhou International Bio-Technology Island (formerly known as Dove Island) located in Huangpu district, Guangzhou is a biotech industrial zone in the region.

-Besides prioritizing innovation and high-tech industries, the GBA seeks to draw in foreign investors.
-For that purpose, The Opinions Concerning Financial Support for the Establishment of the Guangdong-Hong Kong-Macao Greater Bay Area envisaged gradual financial liberalization.
-Additionally, In May 2020, the People's Bank of China has introduced new measures aimed at liberalizing China's controls on foreign exchange and foreign currency remittance.
+Seeking to attract foreign investors, the government published Opinions Concerning Financial Support for the Establishment of the Guangdong-Hong Kong-Macao Greater Bay Area in 2020, which envisaged gradual financial liberalization.
+The People's Bank of China has introduced new measures aimed at liberalizing China's controls on foreign exchange and foreign currency remittance.

+22 companies from the Guangdong-Hong Kong-Macao Greater Bay Area (GBA) make their mark on the 2024 Fortune Global 500 list, including 17 from Guangdong and 5 from Hong Kong.

+In the first half of 2025, the Greater Bay Area (GBA) continued to advance high-quality development, with technological innovation and regional integration serving as key drivers.
+In the digital economy and tech sector, Shenzhen accelerated growth in strategic emerging industries such as AI, biomedicine, and semiconductors.
+Guangzhou's Nansha FTZ launched pilot projects for cross-border data flow, while Hong Kong advanced cross-regional R&D cooperation through its "Blueprint for Innovation and Technology" and the InnoHK initiative.